 Kitty Fishers

-For over a decade West Enders have been meowing over Kitty Fisher’s, a cozy and intimate restaurant named after a famed 18th-century courtesan.
+For over a decade, West Enders have been meowing over Kitty Fisher’s, a cosy and intimate restaurant named after a famed 18th-century courtesan.
 Within this townhouse, patrons dine on wood-fired delicacies like the Brixham Hake paired with lobster bisque and fennel or the big-enough-to-share Belted Galloway Chateaubriand, whilst sipping on signature gin-based Bad Kitty cocktails or old-world vintage wines.
-The Chocolate Ganache steals spotlight at dessert.
-Kitty’s is, put simply: good food and good company.
+The Chocolate Ganache steals the spotlight at dessert.
+Kitty’s is, put simply, good food and good company.
 Everyone here’s got the cream.

 Find out more about Kitty Fisher’s